sanazbahargam/SanazBahargam.github.io/_posts/2020-09-14-TextSummarization.md

 ![pic](https://github.com/sanazbahargam/SanazBahargam.github.io/blob/master/images/ROUGEMetric.png?raw=true)

-- disadvantages:
+- Disadvantages:
     - not suitable for abstractive summarization since it is based on n-gram overlaps.
 It expects the generated summary to be identical to the reference summary and does not recognize synonym concepts.
 It also doesn't capture subset coverage (it focuses on the complete set of n-gram overlap).
     - biased toward shorter summarizes
 ### ROUGE-WE (R-WE)
 [Better Summarization Evaluation with Word Embeddings for ROUGE](https://www.aclweb.org/anthology/D15-1222.pdf) instead of hard lexical matching of bigrams, R-WE uses soft matching based on the cosine similarity of word embeddings.